InteropIO/finsemble-bloomberg/src/components/BloombergToFDC3/README.md

 The Terminal tab sets up automatic relays that listen for intents, changes in launchpad and take the specified action.

-[Add image of the terminal tab here]

-This functionality on this tab hooks into of the capabilities of the Bloomberg Bridge Service.
+This functionality demonstrated on this tab hooks into of the capabilities of the Bloomberg Bridge Service.
 This tab works by creating a list of relays stored in the Finsemble user preferences.
 The preferences are picked up by the Bloomberg Bridge service where it is acted upon.
-This is a simplified version the Bloomberg preferences tab.
+This is a simplified and improved version the Bloomberg preferences tab.

-The functionality capable from this tab:
+This functionality available on this tab demonstrates:

-- Listening for when an intent is raised and relaying that
+- Listening for when an intent is raised and running a Bloomberg command

 ## Running the example

-On the command line, from the root of the project, `cd fdc3` into the example's folder and run `npm install`.
-Run `npm run dev`.
+On the command line at the root of the project, install the project's dependencies `yarn install`.
+Build the source code by running `yarn build`.
+In a second commandline window run `yarn serve`
 This will run and serve the example from a local server, the default should be `http://localhost:5173/`.

 ### Finsemble Config